wytyang00/undertale_deltarune_soundtrack_generator/README.md

 ---

+### Oct 30th 2018

+I again created a jupyter notebook -- this time, to get used to pytorch, to try converting texts into training datasets, and to experiment with my own LSTM models.
+I'm uploading the notebook, but remember that I made it just for me to figure things out... the code is very messy and some will not work at all.

+I turned each character in the text, including nextlines, to a one-hot vector representing either a note (1-128) or a timestep (0).
+The target for each character is the next following character.
+I checked that it works as I intended, then made a data loader for the training.

+As for the neural networks, I created 3 classes: one with only 1 layer of LSTM, 129 inputs and 129 outputs; one with adjustable LSTM layers, input and output dimensions; and one with 3 LSTM layers, layer normalizations, and skip connections.

+The first network, the one with only 1 hidden LSTM layer, was not used for the actual training session, but instead, used to check whether the way I made models was correct.

+The second one was the one I used a lot.
+I created 2 instances of it with different hyperparameters; one had 1 LSTM layer with 300 neurons, the other one had 3 layers with 700.
+I trained both of them for many hours and the results were... disappointing.
+They all became extremely biased about the data they were given; they ended up guessing one or few specific notes regardless of the inputs they take.
+With further training and loss weight tweaking, I managed to get the simpler one give more varied results, but they could not generate any 'music'.
+The 3-layered model generated 0s only, generating empty music.
+The 1-layered model often gave me the same results, but sometimes created only one chord; three notes pressed at the start and never released...

+The negative log likelyhood losses were about 4.5-4.8 in the early part of the training.
+This loss went down as low as about 1.3 for the simple model.
+However, the loss for the model with 3 layers stayed above 4 and kept oscilating.

+Later, I modified the training code so that the overall accuracy and the the accuracy excluding timesteps (0s) were reported.
+It allowed me to observe when the model becomes biased -- that is, when it starts to guess only 0s or any single note.
+With extra information provided, I could clearly see that the models quickly settled with biased states where some local minimas were located.
+I tried to adjust the loss for each class and add dropouts -- even though it wasn't overfitting -- but they did not improve.

+The third model did give me an interesting result.
+I fixed the number of LSTM layers, and added skip connections and layer normalizations.
+At first, this model, too, became biased just like others.
+However, it suddenly escaped from that state and showed a remarkable increase in accuracies.
+The loss stayed around 3.8, but the accuracies kept increasing.
+Excited, I let it train overnight and then checked the prediction for the dataset.
+It was messy, but clearly imitating the music very closely.
+Strangely, the loss did not decrease much while the overall accuracy reached almost 90%.
+I let it generate a music from scratch and got shocked; it, too, generated empty music filled with 0s.
+After manually feeding it some specific note sequences, I realized the problem here.
+(I'm not 100% sure about this, but) This model became biased in a 'smart way'; it figured out that the next note is likely be the same note as the current note or just 0.
+Due to the nature of the method I used for preparing the data, this way of making predictions could achieve a very high accuracy.

+As to why it happend only to this model and not to the previous models, my guess is that it's due to the skip connections.
+I think the skip connections allowed the input data to flow fairly unmodified throughout the network, turning the LSTM layers to approximate-identity mapping functions...
+Though I'm not sure why it did not happened to one of my simple models.

+Next, I'm planning to try 2 things: spliting the data into bigger time interval per timestep, and using an adversarial loss.
+Hopefully, the first method will reduce the repetitions in the data and the second method will force the model to be coherent.

+---

 ### Oct 21st 2018

 Adding a parser or two wasn't really that hard!
 All the essential functions were already laid out in my notebook, so I didn't have much work to do other than making argument parsers and grabing those functions to my scripts!